November 9, 2017

 Sam was enrolled with Insurer A in 2017 with APTC and received a notice in July that past-due premiums would be collected as a condition of re-enrollment.
 He failed to pay the premium for August coverage and doesn’t make any payments during the grace period so, at the end of October, his coverage is terminated effective August 31.
 His notice of non-payment stated the insurer’s past-due premium policy.
 If Sam attempts to enroll with the same insurer for 2018 coverage, he will need to pay his share of the August premium plus his January payment to have his 2018 coverage effectuated.

-The situation is the same as in Example 1, except Sam paid all of his premiums until October.
+The situation is the same as in Example 1, except Sam paid all of his premiums until November.
 He didn’t make a payment for the rest of the year.
-During open enrollment, he chooses a plan with the same insurer.
+During open enrollment, he chooses the same plan.
 He receives his bill for January’s payment in December, and it is due by January 10.
-As of the billing date, he is still in the grace period and will owe past-due premiums for October, November, and December, in addition to his January payment.
-Any payment made prior to the expiration of the grace period on December 31 will be applied to his earliest past-due premium first.
-But if Sam makes his payment after December 31, the grace period will have ended and coverage would have been terminated as of October 31.
-He should receive a new billing statement that shows him owing premiums for only October and January.
+As of the billing date, he is still in the grace period and will owe past-due premiums for November, and December, in addition to his January payment.
+Any payment made prior to the expiration of the grace period on January 31 will be applied to his earliest past-due premium first.

 Artemis was enrolled in 2017 coverage with APTC and received a notice that past-due premiums would be collected as a condition of re-enrollment.
 She had an unresolved income data matching issue and lost her APTC in April.
 She was billed for the entire premium in April and couldn’t afford to pay.
 Because she was not receiving APTC in April, she was not given a grace period and her coverage was terminated, effective April 30, according to state law.
 Her window for filing an appeal on the loss of APTC has closed.
 If she attempts to enroll in a plan with the same insurer for 2018, she will owe a past-due premium for the full April premium plus January’s payment.
 However, if state laws on non-payment provide for a termination of coverage at the end of the last month paid, she will have no past-due premium and will only owe January’s payment.